SodiumZH/NFF-Girls/docs_gameplay_en.md

 ##### Features

-On combat, it will try exploding on enemies if having ammo (with), and try close combat if having a weapon on the main hand.
+On combat, it will try exploding on enemies if having ammo, and try close combat if having a weapon on the main hand.